International Champagne Horse Registry

 Sable

-Yet, they do not behave genetically as a "shade" of bay, either.
+Later, a test was developed to discern the difference between bay and brown.
 Thus, we were forced to deal with the fact that there are champagne horses whose color is the result of champagne on this newly isolated color.
 That color was dubbed Sable, and has taken its rightful place alongside Amber, Gold, and Classic.
-Here are two of the horses now classified as Sable: they look much like Classic, but test positive for agouti.
-They tend to have a "cooler" coat color than Amber, but not quite as "cool" as Classic (cooler meaning purpler, warmer being more golden or orangey.)
+Here are some examples of horses now classified as Sable.
+They look much like Classic, but test positive for agouti, and further testing reveals their base color to be brown (At).
+Visually, they are almost impossible to distinguish from Classic.
+This makes sense, as Classic is Champagne on black, and Sable is Champagne on the mostly-black color, brown.
+Click to enlarge the photos below.

 California Champagne.jpg (223085 bytes)

-California Champagne, a Sable, homozygous tobiano, APHA colt owned by Carolyn Shepard of California.
+California Champagne, a Sable, homozygous tobiano, APHA colt bred by Carolyn Shepard of California.
 Sire is Good Gold Almighty, #16.
 Here is his PEDIGREE.

 Click this thumbnail to see full sized picture